 - Following-up to make sure that the customer feels that the issue is settled

-To close the second loop with the team member, the manager shares customer feedback with the employee and identifies ways to help avoid future issues.
+To close the second loop with the team member, the manager shares negative CX feedback with the employee and identifies ways to help avoid future issues.

 Promptly connecting with unhappy customers can prevent them from taking other steps that can damage your reputation.
 Unless you remediate their concerns, your customers may spread negative sentiment by word-of-mouth or online and post negative reviews.